 Structure your engineering team for the project

-You have a software project at hand and need a team to bring it to life.
+You need a team to start a software project and bring it to life.
 So, what do you do?
 Gather people that are capable of doing the job and kickoff of your project!
 Sounds easy.
 If only it were that easy…